mate-academy/react_people-table-advanced/README.md

     - Highlight the column with the *
     - Add `?sortBy=born` param to the URL
     - Sort the people by selected column
-    - If the page is loaded with `sortBy` it should be applied (column is highilghted and people are sorted)
+    - If the page is loaded with `sortBy` it should be applied (column is highlighted and people are sorted)
     - If the `sortBy` value is not valid don't highlight any column and don't sort people

 ## Advanced sorting and filtering